rossme/line-server-problem/README.md

 I used `bash` to write the `build.sh` and `run.sh` scripts.
 I have not worked with `bash` before, so this was a nice learning experience.
 Disclaimer - I used `GPT 4o` to help me write the scripts.

+### Critique and notes on this exercise

+Firstly, this was a really fun project to work on.
+I learned a lot more about Ruby, Marshal, and File I/O.
+I also learned a lot about how to use `Rails.cache` and `Falcon`.

+I am not sure if the `PreprocessFile` service is the best way to preprocess the file or if there is a better way to do it.
+One alternative approach could be to use a database to store the lines and their offsets, this would be much more efficient but a lot less interesting.

+I think the current approach is a good balance between performance and simplicity.
+And it certainly gives us something to discuss...